nickd342/custom-cogs/servicemonitor/readme.md

 2. Check that you've set a valid channel ID
 3. Ensure at least one service is added to the monitoring list
 4. Confirm your check interval is set appropriately
+5. Complete the pre-requisites
+6. As a last resort, uninstall/remove the cog and then reinstall it.

 ## Support